Buying a Home Out of State

 - If possible, plan to be present for the home inspection.

-- Moving to a new city usually means a new job.
-If applicable, it's sometimes necessary to have or obtain a written offer of employment.
+- Moving to a new area usually means a new job.
+If applicable, it's sometimes necessary to have or obtain a written offer of employment before applying for a mortgage.

 If you're just getting started and need guidance on what bank to choose, what lender to work with, or how to obtain any of the documents you may need, we're happy to provide guidance and recommendations to contacts we trust from our professional network.